ieb/N2KEngine/README.md

 * [x] Fix OneWire on Attiny3226 (see lib/vportonewire)
 * [x] Fix event streaming to contain the right number of events including current hours.
 * [x] Read stop button, on PC0.
 This will go to 12V when the solenois is powered.
+* [x] Lowered alternator low voltage alarm to 12.2v and added window for overheat to combat high noise levels on the coolant sensor.

 # Could do... but probably will not